 When choosing a vendor to partner up with it’s important to find out what type of relationship you’re getting into!
-Do they offer education, support and training and is it free?
+Do they offer education, support and training?
+Is it free?
 Or will there be costs associated with setup?

 Wondering about recouping your cost and getting the most out of your investment?
 Making sure that you partner up with an established company that will lend a helping hand when it comes to sales and marketing techniques can make a world of difference and save your company money.

-In many salons and spas there are two types of revenue generated, service and retail.
+In many salons and spas, there are two types of revenue generated, service and retail.
 Your body wrap will generate the service revenue and as long as the vendor you select carries retail items to back it up that’ll be a no-brainer for your clients!
 Offering branded and effective retail products will also make it easier for your team to up their sales.
-Product pairings can not only make a difference in the effectiveness of the session, but they can make a pretty big impact on your bottom line as well.
+When it comes to offering pain relief and helping clients lose weight product pairings can not only make a difference in the effectiveness of the session, but they can make a pretty big impact on your bottom line as well.